 I recommend a wireless printer but any printer will do.
 You will be printing things to your heart’s content.
 Even if you use workbooks, there is always more to print.

 I didn’t list a laminator this on the homeschool supply list you can download but it is worth a mention.

-They are great for elementary aged homeschool students to print letter sheets, match problem sheets, etc. so they can write with a dry erase and wipe off when finished.
+They are great for elementary-aged homeschool students to print letter sheets, math problem sheets, etc. so they can write with a dry erase and wipe off when finished.